rcl-ssl/docs/portal/azure-appservice.md

 ---

 # Creating SSL/TLS Certificates for App Services
-**V7.0.0**
+**V7.1.0**

-You can use RCL to create and install SSL/TLS certificates in your app services.
+You can use RCL SSL to create and install SSL/TLS certificates in your app services.

 SSL/TLS certificates are created using either the HTTP or DNS challenge types.

-Wild card certificates (eg: *.mydomain.com) are supported with the DNS challenge type in an Azure DNS Zone.
+Wild card certificates (eg: *.mydomain.com) are supported with the DNS challenge type in an **Azure DNS Zone**.

 # Access Control